Healthy Holiday Eating

-For Breakfast.
 For a green smoothie even Scrooge would love, toss kiwi, banana, and a few leaves of spinach or kale into the blender with low-fat yogurt.

-At Lunch.
 Get the kids involved in planning and prepping a midday meal featuring only red and green foods.
 Try veggie kebabs made with roasted beets, Brussels sprouts, and red bell peppers.

-As a Snack.
 Set out a bowl of fresh cranberries or toasted kale chips.

-Salad with Dinner—or as the Main Dish.
 Transform cucumber slices into stars with a mini cookie cutter.
 Toss with tomatoes, pomegranate seeds, chopped kale, and a splash of vinaigrette.
 For some colorful protein—and to make this a meal—add cooked red lentils.

-Time for Dessert.
 Core green apples, fill with cranberries, drizzle with maple syrup, and bake.

 While incorporating color into your meals will increase flavor and add variety, a bland palette isn’t the only culprit when it comes to holiday weight gain.
 Emotional eating can also get the best of us during this special time of year.

-Sources: Academy of Nutrition and Dietetics; American Institute for Cancer Research; fruitsandveggiesmorematters.org
+References: Academy of Nutrition and Dietetics; American Institute for Cancer Research; fruitsandveggiesmorematters.org